Business routes of Interstate 80: Cheyenne

 Interstate 80 Business (I-80 Bus.) is a business loop of I-80 that runs 6.935 mi through Cheyenne in central Laramie County.
-I-80 Bus begins at I-80 exit 358, a three-ramp partial cloverleaf interchange next to the Union Pacific Railroad's Laramie Subdivision rail line at the western city limits of Cheyenne.
-WYO 225 (Otto Road) heads southwest from the interchange and I-80 Bus and US 30 head east along Lincolnway.
+I-80 BL begins at I-80 exit 358, a three-ramp partial cloverleaf interchange next to the Union Pacific Railroad's Laramie Subdivision rail line at the western city limits of Cheyenne.
+WYO 225 (Otto Road) heads southwest from the interchange and I-80 BL and US 30 head east along Lincolnway.
 The interchange has no ramp to eastbound I-80; that movement is made via the business route's four-ramp partial cloverleaf interchange with I-25 and US 87 a short distance to the east.
-I-80 Bus and US 30 intersect Missile Drive, cross Crow Creek, and have an at-grade crossing of a BNSF Railway line before entering downtown Cheyenne.
+I-80 BL and US 30 intersect Missile Drive, cross Crow Creek, and have an at-grade crossing of a BNSF Railway line before entering downtown Cheyenne.
 In the center of downtown, north of the Cheyenne railyard and the Cheyenne Depot Museum, the highways intersect US 85, I-25 Bus, and the northern end of I-180.
 Those north–south highways use Central Avenue southbound and Warren Avenue northbound.
-I-80 Bus and US 30 leave downtown Cheyenne and the vicinity of the railroad as they pass Holiday Park.
-On the east side of Cheyenne at Lincolnway's intersection with WYO 212 (College Drive), US 30 continues east and I-80 Bus turns south onto WYO 212.
-The business route and state highway cross over Union Pacific Railroad's Sidney Subdivision on the way to the eastern terminus of I-80 Bus at I-80 exit 364 across from the Laramie County Fairgrounds.
+I-80 BL and US 30 leave downtown Cheyenne and the vicinity of the railroad as they pass Holiday Park.
+On the east side of Cheyenne at Lincolnway's intersection with WYO 212 (College Drive), US 30 continues east and I-80 BL turns south onto WYO 212.
+The business route and state highway cross over Union Pacific Railroad's Sidney Subdivision on the way to the eastern terminus of I-80 BL at I-80 exit 364 across from the Laramie County Fairgrounds.